-Iris × flavescens, lemon-yellow iris, is a cultivar of collected, probably hybrid, origin.
+Iris flavescens Redouté is a name that in 2021 is considered to be a synonym of Iris variegata L., a species with a native range of central and southeastern Europe to Ukraine.
+The first photo from Dennis Kramb is a cultivar of collected origin and may be a hybrid.
 It is seen along roads in Kansas, in Ohio, in old yards, cemeteries, sometimes just scattered.
-In Jim Waddick’s words, it is "old, sturdy and long-lasting."
+In Jim Waddick's words, it is "old, sturdy and long-lasting."
 Dennis Kramb gave plants that are probably this hybrid that had naturalized where he lived the name 'Wild Lakota'.
-Photos from Dennis Kramb and Janos Agoston.
+The second photo from Janos Agoston may be the species.

-Iris germanica is an European hybrid that became the basis for many tall bearded varieties.
+Iris × germanica L. is an European hybrid that became the basis for many tall bearded varieties.
 It persists after cultivation in many old gardens in eastern North America, the Midwest and West Coast; WHZ 3-8.
 Brian Mathew notes that it is probably not a true wild species, but a natural hybrid; WHZ 3-8.
 Photos 1-3 from Janos Agoston.
+The second is 'Gypsy Boy' and the third 'Rare Wine'.
 Photo 4 from David Pilling, the coin is about an inch in diameter.

-Iris kochii is supposed to be an Italian species, but actually it's a sterile ancient hybrid, belonging to the medium bearded Iris.
+Iris × kochii A.Kern. ex Stapf is supposed to be an Italian species, but actually it's a sterile ancient hybrid, belonging to the medium bearded Iris.
 The plants I have seen so far appear to be virused, but flower and spread happily, totally neglected.
 Photos by Angelo Porcelli.

 Iris pallida 'Aureovariegata' and a nearly identical form with white variegation are now the most readily obtained forms of this long cultivated plant.
 Unlike so many of the old garden irises with botanical names, Iris pallida is apparently a good species.
 Although small-flowered in comparison to modern hybrid bearded iris, this iris has never lost its following.
 Its wonderful fragrance may be one reason for this, and its early bloom and shining color allow it to be combined with a wide variety of other spring flowers to charming effect.
 This plant was photographed by Jim McKenney in his Montgomery County, Maryland, USA, zone 7 garden.

-Iris reichenbachii from Greece, Bulgaria, and Romania has yellow or purple flowers.
+Iris reichenbachii Heuff. from Greece, Bulgaria, and Romania has yellow or purple flowers.
 Photo by John Lonsdale.

 Iris sicula Tod. is a beautiful, very tall, bearded species, endemic to Sicily and minor islands such as Pantelleria and Malta.
 There is still a doubt about this species, but in my opinion it is clearly a valid one.
 It is vaguely related to Iris pallida according to some Italian botanists, but this is a more robust plant, with large flowers up to 20 cm across and a strong vaguely chemical scent.
 It is totally summer dormant and the rhizomes are very thick and large, with distinctive leaf scars.
 These plants set seeds regularly in my yard.
 Photos by Angelo Porcelli.

-Iris suaveolens , a species from the Balkans to northwestern Turkey has yellow flowers, with or without spots, or purplish-brown flowers with a yellow or bluish beard.
+Iris suaveolens Boiss. & Reut., a species from the Balkans to northwestern Turkey, has yellow flowers, with or without spots, or purplish-brown flowers with a yellow or bluish beard.
 Photos by John Lonsdale.